NetologyAB/home-assistant/homeassistant/components/github/README.md

 These additions reuse the existing OAuth token configured for the GitHub integration and cache responses with ETag support to minimize API calls.

+## Workflow Activity panel

+A new **GitHub Workflows** sidebar entry is installed automatically.
+The panel uses the cached workflow data from the two sensors so opening it never triggers an additional API request.
+For every tracked repository you will see:

+- A status label (success, failure, or in-progress) that can be clicked to reveal the latest five workflow runs.
+- Each run expands to show the event type, branch, last updated timestamp, and a button that opens the run directly on GitHub.
+- A friendly "No Workflow Activity" message if a repository does not yet have any cached workflow history.

+Use the **Refresh data** button in the panel if you want to request the latest cached results from Home Assistant without waiting for the next polling cycle.